-“Most realized that they don’t have a practice or routine in place that can bring them to a feeling of wellbeing on a daily basis.
+“Many teachers realize that they don’t have a practice or routine in place that can bring them to a feeling of wellbeing on a daily basis.
 Wellbeing is new to them,” said Gardner, which is why she is so pleased to encourage this training for teachers.

 The retreat instructors offered additional resources and self-nurturing tools to bring intentional focus to the present moment and create peace of mind—taking note of breathing, heartbeat and various physical tensions that arise.
 Although it may be new to some, the beauty of mindfulness practice is that it can take place at any moment, and everyone is capable of finding an intrinsic state of wellbeing.

 The Heart of Teaching is open to any public or private school educator in New Mexico.
 For more information and resources, visit www.mountaincloud.org/mindfulness.